preetmishra/awesome-bootstrapped-software/README.md

 - [LookAway](https://lookaway.com) - LookAway is a smart break reminder that helps reduce eye strain, digital fatigue, and maintain better posture—so you can end your day feeling fresh.
 - [Scribbble](https://www.scribbble.app/) - Screen annotation app for presenters, content creators and online educators.
 - [TextSniper](https://textsniper.app/) - TextSniper extracts text from images, videos, PDFs and anything on your screen.
 Copy text where copying isn't allowed.
 Scan QR codes instantly.

+## Project Management

+## Sales

+## SEO

+## Utilities

 - [Presentify](https://presentifyapp.com) - Annotate Screen.
 Highlight, Spotlight, and Zoom Cursor.
 - [FaceScreen](https://facescreenapp.com) - Show your face and brand on top of everything else.
 - [KeyScreen](https://keyscreenapp.com) - Show key presses on your screen.

-## Project Management

-## Sales

-## SEO

 ## Other